hashicorp/terraform-provider-tls/docs/resources/self_signed_cert.md

 - `early_renewal_hours` (Number) The resource will consider the certificate to have expired the given number of hours before its actual expiry time.
 This can be useful to deploy an updated certificate in advance of the expiration of the current certificate.
 However, the old certificate remains valid until its true expiration time, since this resource does not (and cannot) support certificate revocation.
 Also, this advance update can only be performed should the Terraform configuration be applied during the early renewal period. (default: `0`)
 - `ip_addresses` (List of String) List of IP addresses for which a certificate is being requested (i.e. certificate subjects).
 - `is_ca_certificate` (Boolean) Is the generated certificate representing a Certificate Authority (CA) (default: `false`).
-- `key_algorithm` (String, Deprecated) Name of the algorithm used when generating the private key provided in `private_key_pem`. **NOTE**: this is deprecated and ignored, as the key algorithm is now inferred from the key.
 - `set_authority_key_id` (Boolean) Should the generated certificate include an [authority key identifier](https://datatracker.ietf.org/doc/html/rfc5280#section-4.2.1.1): for self-signed certificates this is the same value as the [subject key identifier](https://datatracker.ietf.org/doc/html/rfc5280#section-4.2.1.2) (default: `false`).
 - `set_subject_key_id` (Boolean) Should the generated certificate include a [subject key identifier](https://datatracker.ietf.org/doc/html/rfc5280#section-4.2.1.2) (default: `false`).
 - `subject` (Block List, Max: 1) The subject for which a certificate is being requested.
 The acceptable arguments are all optional and their naming is based upon [Issuer Distinguished Names (RFC5280)](https://tools.ietf.org/html/rfc5280#section-4.1.2.4) section. (see [below for nested schema](#nestedblock--subject))